 For more information on checking in at a backcountry campground, see the backcountry camping reservations page.

-Garibaldi offers wilderness camping opportunities for skilled outdoorspeople with extensive backcountry experience.
+Garibaldi offers camping in the Wilderness Camping Area for skilled outdoorspeople with extensive backcountry experience.
 Wilderness camping is offered to facilitate climbing, mountaineering, ski touring, and other highly challenging activities.

-Trips into the wilderness can be dangerous and should not be taken lightly.
+Trips into the Wilderness Camping Area can be dangerous and should not be taken lightly.
 To learn about requirements for wilderness camping, see required skills, preparation, and equipment, below.

 Before making a wilderness reservation, read the information below in full to ensure you have the required skills and equipment.
 This information will also help you prepare for a safe and exciting wilderness adventure.